Skip to Content

 Shardy integrates ZK-SNARKs (Groth16) via Circom and SnarkJS to mathematically enforce computational integrity.

-3. The incredibly heavy and long computation happening on the GPU generates a tiny .json proof.
-The Shardy Network verifies this proof in less than 10 milliseconds.
+3. The node generates a Groth16 proof and locally verifies it before submission.
 This eliminates the need for the network to recalculate massive terabytes of data, achieving absolute fault-finding with zero network overhead.

 ZK proof lifecycle (expanded):